Managing Cross-Border Freight in Rapidly Changing Times

 Many of the changes that buffet freight networks are amplified at border crossings.
 For example, the COVID-19 pandemic upended product demand patterns, and measures to control outbreaks of the virus such as lockdowns hampered — and continue to hamper — manufacturing operations.
 Companies had to adjust the movement of raw materials, components, and finished goods across borders in response to these disruptions.
 Inventory levels fluctuated as companies battled to maintain steady supplies to manufacturing facilities without tying up too much cash in safety stock.
 The ability to make decisions on the fly is at a premium in these situations.

-"Penske is well established at the borders, and this presence combined with our inventory management systems enabled us to help shipper clients flex up and down as needed," says LeAnne Coulter, vice president-freight management for Penske Logistics.
+"Penske is well established at the borders, and this presence combined with our inventory management systems enabled us to help shipper clients flex up and down as needed," says Tracy Urbanski, senior vice president of operations for Penske Logistics.

 2. Flexibility also means mix-and-match logistics choices